 - People going into hospital who are at risk of VTE and their carers

 Is this guideline up to date?

-This guidance updates and replaces NICE NICE guideline CG46 (published in April 2007).
+This guideline updates and replaces NICE guideline CG46 (April 2007).

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
 The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.